 On Learning to Say No

-Many leaders & entrepreneurs often admit to not being able to say No and take on far more projects and/or responsibilities, than they can realistically handle.
-Sometimes they may be under pressure to accept projects or business partnerships when in actual fact, they would have been better off walking away.
+Many leaders & entrepreneurs often admit to not being able to say No and end up taking on far more projects and/or responsibilities, than they can realistically handle.
+Sometimes they may be under pressure to accept projects or business partnerships when in actual fact, they would have been better off politely declining.